FurkanTheHuman/QuickChat/README.md

 ## Running Tests
-With `python3 manage.py test` runsthe unit tests
+With `python3 manage.py test` run the unit tests
 You should be in the QuickChat directory to run this command

 ## API reference